Coderushnepal/SagunKaranjit/assignment-2.md

 ## Question 2

-Given, the result of the above problem, create a function which takes a character and print the count of first names which starts with letter that letter and which donot start with given letter.
+Given the result of the above problem, create a function which takes a character and prints the count of first names which starts with letter that letter and which donot start with given letter.
 <br/>
 <b>Example</b>